Meet the Team

 Mathew Viney

-In 2006 I graduated high school.
-I lived and worked in the same area I now serve.
-It wasn't until 2017 that I started school at Pine Tech in Pine City Minnesota.
-I then transferred over to Cambridge Community College where I finished my associate's degree.
-I just finished my bachelor's degree at Concordia Saint Paul majoring in psychology.
-I plan to continue to grow in this field and continue with school in order to better serve our communities.
+In 2006 Matt graduated high school.
+He has lived and worked in this same area his whole life.
+It wasn't until 2017 that Matt considered a different field of work from the labor industry—starting school at Pine Tech in Pine City, Minnesota.
+Matt then transferred to Cambridge Community College, where he finished his associate's degree.
+And in 2022, he completed his bachelor's degree at Concordia Saint Paul, majoring in psychology.

 Michelle Salter